Fix iPhone Lagging and Freezing After iOS 17 Update in 10 Easy Ways

 - Next, tap the Delete App button, and then tap the Delete App pop-up to confirm your selection.

 Also, in case your iPhone displays a “Recommendations” option, tap on it and follow the recommended actions to free up storage space.
+The quickest way to empty storage space is to use a maintenance tool.
+One of the most popular apps is the Intego Washing Machine because it fully declutters your iPhone and increases its health significantly.

 9. Update to the Latest Version of iOS